rsmp-nordic/tlc_programming/sequence.md

 - length: the length of the sequence
 - groups: list of signal groups
 - states: a map of time/state pairs

+## Program switching
+Switching to/from a sequence always happens at the beginning or end of the sequence.

+Since a sequence does not cycle, a target program must be set before running the sequence, so that the controller knows where to continue when reaching the end of the sequence.

+If the end of the sequence is reached and no target program is set, it's a fault.